CMSgov/portal-test-user-manager/password-rotation/README.md

 ## Usage
 See [variables.tf](variables.tf) for variable descriptions.
 To enable the scheduled task to run, uncomment `event_rule_enabled = true`.
 To disable it, comment out the line.
-To enable the application to send email, uncomment `mail_enabled = "true" .
+To enable the application to send email, uncomment `mail_enabled = "true"` .
 To disable it, comment out the line.

+### Configure the application to update passwords in each sheet associated with each portal.

+To enable the application to update the sheets associated with each portal, uncomment `update_env_sheets_enabled = "true"`
 ```
 module "password-rotation" {
   source      = "github.com/CMSgov/portal-test-user-manager//password-rotation